-When starting the test, it is advisable to begin by collecting the patient's data, as well as their level of schooling and the work they did before retirement (the year they started school and the year they finished, approximately).
+It is mandatory when starting the test to begin by collecting the patient's data, as well as their level of schooling and the work they did before retirement (the year they started school and the year they finished it). started school and the year in which they finished, approximately).
 This will also help to create a degree of trust with the patient and facilitate their collaboration.

-If we analyse the MMSE, we see that it consists of 5 sections: (1st) Orientation, (2nd) Fixation, (3rd) Calculation and attention, (4th) Memory and (5th) Language and praxis.
+If we analyse the MMSE, we can see that it consists of 5 sections: (1st) Orientation, (2nd) Fixation, (3rd) Calculation and attention, (4th) Memory and (5th) Language and praxis.

 When carrying it out, we should not interrupt it, especially the sequence of fixation, calculation and attention and memory.
-Between the 1st and 2nd, and between the 4th and 5th, we can make a brief pause if the patient is tired or very nervous, trying to reassure them and tell them that it is not an exam.
+Between the 1st and 2nd, and between the 4th and 5th we can make a brief pause if the patient is tired or very nervous, trying to reassure them and tell them that it is not an exam.